bashtage/randomgen/README.md

 in v1.16 will be patched until the end of 2019.
 All future releases are Python 3, with an initial minimum version of 3.5.

-## Compatibility Warning

-`Generator` does not support Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
-Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.
-If you require backward compatibility, a legacy generator, ``RandomState``, has been created which can fully reproduce the sequence produced by NumPy.

 # Features

-* Designed as a peplacement for NumPy's 1.16's RandomState
+* Designed as a replacement for NumPy's 1.16's RandomState

   ```python
   from randomgen import Generator, MT19937